December is a natural pause point for small and midsize businesses.

 Budgets are closing.
 Contracts are up for renewal.
 Technology decisions that were made in urgency are finally being re-examined with clarity.

-And many SMB leaders are realizing the same thing as they plan for 2026 ... they don’t have a technology problem — they have a complexity problem:
+And many growing business leaders are realizing the same thing as they plan for 2026 ... they don’t have a technology problem — they have a complexity problem:

-That’s why forward-thinking SMBs are shifting away from “best-of-breed platforms” and toward something far more effective: A trusted technology partner.
+That’s why forward-thinking business leaders are shifting away from “best-of-breed platforms” and toward something far more effective: A trusted technology partner.

-Most SMBs didn’t choose complexity — it accumulated over time.
+Most small and mid-sized organizations didn’t choose complexity — it accumulated over time.
 One vendor for print.
 Another for IT support.
 Another for document management.
 Another for security.
 Another for workflow automation.

 Individually, each platform may look affordable or “best in class.”
 Collectively, they create:

-For SMBs without large IT teams, every additional platform becomes another operational burden.
+For growing businesses without large IT teams, every additional platform becomes another operational burden.

 As leaders reflect on 2025, a few realities are shaping smarter planning conversations: